jrenken/qgis-PosiView/help/source/index.rst

 ==================

 PosiView is a plugin that allows to track multiple vehicles and objects.
-It accepts position and other data usually provided in NMEA format from devices like GPS, USBL systems or other systems.
+It accepts position and other data usually provided in NMEA-0183 format from devices like GPS, USBL systems or other systems.

 Connection to those devices is established by data provider